hexinfra/gorox/README.md

     shell> go build cmds/gomake.go
     shell> ./gomake -h

-  Move gomake to your PATH if you like.
+  Move gomake to your $PATH if you like.

 Performance